tejasbg19/India_riscV_SoC_tapeout_week1/Day-01/Day-01.md

    Specify which module is the top-level module for synthesis.

 4. **Run synthesis**
    Use Yosys synthesis commands to map RTL to the technology library.

+5. **Technology Mapping**
+   Maps the synthesized generic gates to given technology standard cells.

-5. **Write the gate-level netlist**
+6. **Write the gate-level netlist**
    Export the synthesized design as a Verilog netlist or other formats (e.g., JSON, BLIF).

-6. **Optionally view the design graphically**
+7. **Optionally view the design graphically**
    Yosys can generate a graphical representation of the netlist for verification.

 <!-- ---